 Today, Geo system pricing is more competitive than it was a decade ago because there are many more manufacturers selling ground-source heating and cooling systems and there are more experienced installers competing for projects.

-The current national average cost ranges between $18,000 and $20,000 for the installation of a new mid-range Geo heat system.
+The current national average cost ranges between $20,000 and $24,000 for the installation of a new mid-range Geo heat system.
 This is before the 26% federal tax credits for the geothermal home energy efficiency upgrades that were recently extended by congress through the end of 2022.
+The federal tax credit rebate amount will be reduced to 22% in 2023.

 High-end ground-source heat pump systems for larger homes can cost as much as $30,000 to $45,000.